How to Transcribe Podcast Episodes for SEO and Accessibility

 Tips for Better Podcast Transcripts

-Some platforms or organizations may require transcripts to accommodate all listeners. -
+- Accessibility Compliance: Some platforms or laws may require transcripts for everyone to access your content.

 Frequently Asked Questions (FAQs)

-A: Automated software is a good starting point but often requires manual cleanup, especially if you have multiple speakers or background noise.
+- Will automated tools be accurate?
+Automated transcription is a good starting point but usually needs editing, especially with multiple speakers or background noise.

 Conclusion